 Red Stick Ready hosts hurricane resource fair at Main Library

-BATON ROUGE - After the National Oceanic and Atmospheric Administration predicted in May that this hurricane season will be an active hurricane season, Baton Rouge's Red Stick Ready organization held a resource fair Saturday at the Main East Baton Rouge Library on Goodwood Boulevard to offer advice on how to best prepare if a storm does hit.
+BATON ROUGE - Baton Rouge's Red Stick Ready organization held a resource fair Saturday at the Main East Baton Rouge Library on Goodwood Boulevard to offer advice on how to best prepare if a storm does hit.

 One of the main points made at the fair was creating an emergency kit.
 Some highly recommended items to include in an emergency kit are food, water, a flashlight, batteries, medicine, cash and important documents like a driver's license or insurance.
 One resource given out by Red Stick Ready at the fair was a waterproof bag.

 "We have some waterproof bags that you can put your insurance documents in or any valuables that you can bring with you," Clay Rives, a member of the EBR Parish Mayor's Office of Homeland Security, said.
-"So everything that we're giving out today, you can use during a hurricane."
+"Everything that we're giving out today, you can use during a hurricane."

 Red Stick Ready invited numerous organizations that cover all aspects of hurricane preparedness, from organizations like the American Red Cross to the Louisiana Emergency Preparedness Agency to even insurance companies that can help with storm damage.